Jason-nzd/terra-windows-iis/readme.md

 This Terraform code deploys a simple EC2 Server running Windows Server 2019 with IIS as a web server.

 Once deployed it is ready to be used with remote desktop.
 The server address, username, decrypted password, and a quick RDP command are provided as outputs.

-A security group is also created on the default VPC with open ports for HTTP and HTTPS.
-RDP Port 3389 is whitelisted to the auto-detected IP address that applied this script.
+A security group is also created on the default VPC with open ports for `HTTP` and `HTTPS`. `RDP Port 3389` is whitelisted to the auto-detected IP address that applied this script.

 ## Setup